Iran hopes nuclear deal drafting can start by mid-May

 TALKS STILL IN EARLY STAGES - RUSSIA

-Iran says the powers must respect what it calls its right to a peaceful nuclear program, including the enrichment of uranium.
+Iran says the powers must respect what it calls its right to a peaceful nuclear programme, including the enrichment of uranium.
 Such activity can have both civilian and military uses.

 "We believe that our partners should make important decisions which includes respecting the existing realities and respecting Iran's rights," Zarif said.

-"We are ready to cooperate to remove any ambiguity about the peaceful nature of our nuclear program."
+"We are ready to cooperate to remove any ambiguity about the peaceful nature of our nuclear programme."

 A senior U.S. administration official, speaking on Friday, said both sides intended to spend March and April going over "every single issue that we believed had to be addressed in a comprehensive agreement" before work started on drafting in May.